Obscuretone/obscuretone.github.io/public/posts/en/pygameboy.md

 ---
 title: PyGameBoy - Writing A Game Boy Emulator In Python
 description: A project note on PyGameBoy, a Python Game Boy emulator that uses flat memory, opcode dispatch tables, NumPy rendering, and audio-clock synchronization to reach real-time performance.
+tags: [emulation, python, performance, software, architecture]
 ---

 [PyGameBoy](https://github.com/obscuretone/pygameboy) is a Game Boy emulator written in Python with Pygame and NumPy.

-The interesting part is not simply that it emulates the original DMG-01 hardware.
-The interesting part is the constraint: getting real-time emulator performance out of CPython, where function calls, dynamic lookups, and object-heavy abstractions quickly become the bottleneck.
+The interesting constraint is getting real-time emulator performance out of CPython while emulating the original DMG-01 hardware, where function calls, dynamic lookups, and object-heavy abstractions quickly become the bottleneck.

 That makes the project a useful performance exercise.
 It is a small system where every abstraction has a cost, and the hardware being emulated is slow enough to understand but fast enough to punish careless design.